GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

     Check the list of regions in the [always free](https://cloud.google.com/free/docs/gcp-free-tier) tier to ensure that costs are included.

-1. Set the name of of the Google service account to be created and used for the Cloud Run instance:
+1. Set the name of the Google service account to be created and used for the Cloud Run instance:

         export GSA_NAME=bucket-list-gsa